Bolshoi dancer who played villains admits acid attack

 As artistic director, Filin had the power to make or break careers.
 Tales of his uncompromising grip on the troupe and disagreements with dancers have been widely reported.

-"Threats against people who worked and still work at the Bolshoi Theatre began long ago, two years ago ...
-One should not speak now of only one motive, that it all occurred because of Ms. Vorontsova," Stukalova said on state-run Rossiya 24 TV.

-"We believe the investigators still have a great deal of work to do in order to establish everything," she said.

-The theatre has been no stranger to intrigue since it was founded in 1776, and has had five artistic directors since 1995.
+The theatre has been no stranger to intrigue since it was founded in 1776, and the ballet troupe has gone through five artistic directors since 1995.

 General Manager Anatoly Iksanov came under fire over scandals in the past decade and for what critics say are falling standards at the theatre.
 He argued publicly with veteran dancer Nikolai Tsiskaridze, who challenged him for his job.

-In 2003 bosses were criticized for trying to fire ballerina Anastasia Volochkova for being too heavy.
-In 2011, deputy ballet director Gennady Yanin, candidate for the artistic director post, quit after pornographic images of him appeared on the Internet.
+In 2003, Bolshoi bosses were criticised for trying to fire ballerina Anastasia Volochkova for being too heavy.
+In 2011, deputy ballet director Gennady Yanin, seen as a candidate for the artistic director post, quit after pornographic images of him appeared on the Internet.

-The theatre reopened to great fanfare in 2011 after a six-year, $700-million renovation that restored its tsarist opulence but was criticized for going far over budget.
+The theatre reopened to great fanfare in 2011 after a six-year, $700-million renovation that restored its tsarist opulence but was criticised for going far over budget.

 (Additional reporting by Sonia Elks, Alissa De Carbonnel and Steve Gutterman; Writing by Thomas Grove; Editing by Timothy Heritage and Andrew Roche)